 We are trail running enthusiasts, and our members range from "I only run 1 mile a week" to "it's just a marathon."

 Yes.
 The Lawrence Trail Hawks trail running club is a registered non-profit with the State of Kansas.
 As a member of the Road Runners Club of America (RRCA) we are a 501(c)3 non-profit under that club’s group exemption.
 Any donation you make to the Lawrence Trail Hawks is tax deductible.
-If you have more questions please contact club president Gary Henry.
+If you have more questions please contact club board Trail Hawks Board.

 Member benefits include: